calvinchu8172/pcloud-dockerize/README.md

 ##Cerbot

-1. If want to add another domain, excute `sudo certbot --certonly`.
+1. If you want to add another domain, excute `sudo certbot certonly`.
+2. Establish your domain in AWS Route53 first.
+Otherwise, you will get authorization error because Certbot cannot verify the domain.
-   1. Choose 1. nginx
+3. Choose 1. nginx
-   2. Enter another domain you want, like portal.lovefunthing.com.
+4. Enter another domain you want, like portal.lovefunthing.com.
+5. Everytime establish new domain, please reboot server and `service nginx stop` to stop original nginx service of server.
+Because the original nginx will occupy 443 port.
+That will cause Docker nginx start error.
+You can excute `sudo netstat -plntu` to check if 443 port is occupied.

 ##Sequence(Production)